Debt to Asset Ratio

 You should bear in mind that it’s not always realistic to paint all business debt with the same brush.

-Depending on the industry, a higher or lower debt to asset ratio may be considered not only acceptable, but expected.
+Depending on the industry, a higher or lower debt to total assets ratio may be considered not only acceptable, but expected.